-Semana Santa (Holy Week) and Easter is a vibrant and beautiful season in Barcelona and its surroundings.
+Semana Santa (Holy Week) & Easter is a vibrant and beautiful season in Barcelona and its surroundings.
 Celebrations extend over a week of religious ceremonies, masses, and processions that peak on Palm Sunday, Good Friday, and Easter Sunday.

-Easter Sunday is the day of festive masses and more religious processions with the centre of activities located at Barcelona Cathedral.
+Easter Sunday is the day of festive masses and more religious processions with the center of activities located at Barcelona Cathedral.
 This day brings the end to sorrow and Lent—now it's time for a feast for your soul and body.
 Mona de Pascua is a perfect dish to celebrate.
-'Pascua' stands for Easter in Spanish, whereas 'mona' derived from the Arabic word 'munna' meaning a gift.
+'Pascua' stands for Easter in Spanish, whereas 'mona' derived from the Arabic word "munna" meaning a gift.
 Again, godparents are supposed to present such a gift to their godchildren.

-Traditional mona was round and contained hard boiled eggs.
-The number of eggs could vary from 2 to 12 representing the age of a child.
+Traditional mona was round and contained hard-boiled eggs.
+The number of eggs could vary from two to 12, representing the age of a child.
 At 12 local kids traditionally have the first communion.

-Modern monas are more diverse and often feature intricate chocolate decorations, as well as some crème brûlée fillings, cream, or butter.
-The top of the cake is adorned with decorative elements including tiny chocolate eggs and chicks, small houses, cartoon characters, and coloured goose feathers.
+However, modern monas are more diverse and often feature intricate chocolate decorations, as well as some crème brûlée fillings, cream, or butter.
+The top of the cake is adorned with decorative elements, including tiny chocolate eggs and chicks, small houses, cartoon characters, and colored goose feathers.
 However, Mona isn't necessarily to be sweet.
-Alternatively, it could be baked with some cured meats or other savoury products.
+Alternatively, it could be baked with some cured meats or other savory products.

 Anyone can buy a wondrous Easter cake from the nearest bakery.
 Some of the most gorgeous chocolate window displays are found in the district of Eixample.
 According to traditions, Mona de Pascua is given on Easter Sunday but eaten only on the following day, Easter Monday.